wayneIBM/vpc-on-classic/errors.md

 ## invalid_state
 **Message**: An action was requested on a resource which is not supported at the current status of the resource.

+If the resource is an instance:

 1. A reboot operation may already be in progress for the instance.
-Refer to [actions allowed](/docs/vpc-on-classic?topic=vpc-on-classic-troubleshooting-your-ibm-cloud-vpc#error-409-conflict-when-invoking-an-action-on-an-instance) depending on the status of the instance.
+Refer to [actions allowed](/docs/vpc-on-classic?topic=vpc-on-classic-troubleshooting-your-ibm-cloud-vpc#error-409-conflict-when-invoking-an-action-on-an-instance), depending on the status of the instance.

-2. While the status of the instance is `pending`, you cannot perform the following actions:
+2. While the status of the instance is `pending` you cannot perform the following actions:
   * delete the instance
   * attach a volume to the instance
   * detach a volume from the instance
   * update the instance

 Try your action again later.
 If the status of the resource does not change, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

+If the resource is an image:

+While the status of the instance is `deleting` you cannot perform the following actions:
+  * patch the image
+  * delete the image

+Do not make the request again.
+Deletion of the image will complete in its own time.
+Once deletion is complate, all requests on that image will fail with the error `not_found` instead.

 ## invalid_version
 **Message**: The `version` parameter is invalid, it must be of the form `YYYY-MM-DD`.